malcolmgreaves/sbt-dev-settings/README.md

-# sbt-nitro-dev-settings #
+# sbt--dev-settings #

 ### What is this?

-**sbt-nitro-dev-settings** is a plugin that lets us standardize build settings (code formatting rules, compilation, runtime, publishing, ) across many Scala repos.
+**sbt-dev-settings** is a plugin that lets us standardize build settings (code formatting rules, compilation, runtime, publishing, ) across many Scala repos.

 ### Why use this?